Cognigy/Documentation/docs/en/docs/agent-assist/getting-started.md

 11. We have also added the outlines of the individual tiles before they have loaded.
 12. As the human agent chats with the end user, the workspace will load the available tiles.

-## Agent Assist workspace overview
+## Explore an Agent Assist workspace

 Now, we can observe the Agent Assist workspace.